 My responsibilities

-Communicate and collaberate with art, sound, programming, and design on features for the game.
+• Collaborated across art, sound, programming, and design on features throughout production

 Design issue examples